amanpreet-dev/amanpreet-dev/README.md

 # Hey 👋 , Welcome to the tech world of Aman

-I am a passionate developer and evergreen learner and have been around in the tech world for the past 15+ years.
+I am a passionate developer and evergreen learner and have been around in the tech world for the past 16+ years.
 My native place is Dehradun, India 🇮🇳

+Currently I am working as a Freelance Full Stack Software Engineer.

-Currently, I am working in an Ed-tech startup as [Head of Engineering](https://www.koco.com.sg/aboutkoco) based in Singapore (HQ) with branch offices in Indonesia and India.
+Previously, I was working in an Ed-tech startup as Head of Engineering based in Singapore (HQ) with branch offices in Indonesia and India.

 A fun fact about me, I am still not into Crypto 😑